 The chimpanzees are always monkeying around.
 Photo by Jamie Pham

 The habitat at the LA Zoo's chimpanzee exhibit is one of the most well-designed at any zoo in the country.
 Praised by Jane Goodall as a "state-of-the-world" habitat for these highly intelligent animals, there's always some action at this exhibit.
 There are many different viewing areas, including stadium-style seating that gives you a better look.
 This is our favorite spot for a picnic.

-What To Eat at the LA Zoo
+Eating and Restaurants at the LA Zoo

 Fork in the Road